How startup culture is redefining the workplace

 Company culture is more than a ping-pong table

-The mention of startup culture brings to mind many things, but greater freedom, free-flowing creativity, and talent diversity are among the first ones.
+The mention of startup culture brings to mind many things.
+Greater freedom, free-flowing creativity, and talent diversity are among the first ones.
 And although these values are now the norm in the startup world, there is always someone who defines them, stands by them and lets them grow.
 The founder.
 Founders are the soul of the startup and the embodiment of the mission.
 It is up to the founders to offer an authentic environment that engages employees, allowing them to experience a sense of meaning and belonging.
 It is up to the founders to shift the conversation on matters like paid parental leave, generous vacation time and incentive programs.
-It is up to the founders to give recognition of the work of every single employee, from interns to Heads of departments.
-It is up to them to convince the employees that together, they are changing the world.
+To give recognition of the work of every single employee, from interns to Heads of departments.
+And to convince the employees that together, they are changing the world.

 About Canvas Offices